evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

         1.0 is the maximum position to the right.
         -1.0 is the maximum position to the left.
       */
-      xDisplacement: 0,
+      position: 0,
       velocity: 0,
       springConstant: 0, // The higher the value the stiffer the spring
       mass: 0 // The mass of the box
     };

-    var deltaT = 0.016; // The length of the time increment.
+    var deltaT = 0.016; // The length of the time increment, in seconds.

     function resetStateToInitialConditions() {
-      state.xDisplacement = initialConditions.xDisplacement;
+      state.position = initialConditions.position;
       state.velocity = initialConditions.velocity;
       state.springConstant = initialConditions.springConstant;
       state.mass = initialConditions.mass;
     }

-    // Returns acceleration (change of velocity) at displacement x function accelerationAtDisplacement(x) {
+    // Returns acceleration (change of velocity) for the given position function calculateAcceleration(x) {
-      // We are using the formula for harmonic oscillator:
+      // We are using the equation of motion for the harmonic oscillator:
       // a = -(k/m) * x
       // Where a is acceleration, x is displacement, k is spring constant and m is mass.

       return -(state.springConstant / state.mass) * x;
     }

-    // Calculates velocity of the box
+    // Calculates the new velocity: current velocity plus the change. function newVelocity(acceleration) {
-    function calculateVelocity() {
-      return state.velocity + deltaT * accelerationAtDisplacement(state.xDisplacement);
+      return state.velocity + deltaT * acceleration;
     }

-    // Calculates displacement
-    function calculateXDisplacelement() {
+    // Calculates the new position: current position plus the change. function newPosition() {
-      return state.xDisplacement + deltaT * state.velocity;
+      return state.position + deltaT * state.velocity;
     }

-    // Calculate the new X position of the box function updateXDisplacement() {
+    // Calculate the new position of the box function updatePosition() {
+      var acceleration = calculateAcceleration(state.position);
-      state.velocity = calculateVelocity();
+      state.velocity = newVelocity(acceleration);
-      state.xDisplacement = calculateXDisplacelement();
+      state.position = newPosition();
     }

     return {
       resetStateToInitialConditions: resetStateToInitialConditions,
-      updateXDisplacement: updateXDisplacement,
+      updatePosition: updatePosition,
       initialConditions: initialConditions,
       state: state,
     };